Differential operators mod $p$: analytic continuation and consequences: Introduction

 \begin{rmk} The reader who prefers to work with representations of $\gq$ instead of $\gf$ can do so by replacing the split version of the Satake isomorphism described in Section~\ref{AG-bkgd} (where we follow~\cite{Gross-satake}) with the non-split version from~\cite[Section 7]{treumannvenkatesh}.
 The Galois representations are then of the form $\gq\to\L{G}\left(\fpbar\right)$, taking values in the Langlands dual group of $G$. \end{rmk}

-\begin{rmk} Groups of low rank are often amenable to explicit analysis.
-For Picard modular forms, de Shalit and Goren are currently studying related aspects of mod $p$ Galois representations, such as \emph{$\theta$-cycles} in the \emph{$\mu$-ordinary} setting, as analogues of $\theta$ are constructed in~\cite{DSG, DSG2, EiMa}.
-(In~\cite{DSG2}, via a different approach from ours, they also obtain results on analytic continuation for automorphic forms over arbitrary rank unitary groups, if one restricts to working over a quadratic imaginary field and with scalar weights.)
-For Hilbert modular forms, Andreatta and Goren obtained several results on theta cycles in~\cite[Section 16]{AndreattaGoren}, building on earlier work of Jochnowitz~\cite{jochnowitz}.
-Yamauchi has done related work for $\GSp_4$~\cite{Yama}. \end{rmk}
+\begin{rmk} In the classical $\GL_2$ case described in Section~\ref{GL2-intro}, passing from the commutation relation between differential and Hecke operators (Equation~\eqref{commrel-equ}) to the twisting effect on Galois representations (Equation~\eqref{twist-equ}) is immediate, given the well-known expression of the characteristic polynomial of Frobenius as an explicit quadratic polynomial.
+The same approach can be used in the $\GSp_4$ case~\cite{Yama}, where the characteristic polynomial of Frobenius can be written down as an explicit quartic polynomial.
+Beyond these two low rank cases, the explicit approach is impractical given that the polynomial for $\GSp_{2g}$ has degree $2^g$.
+We therefore adopt a more conceptual view and use the Satake isomorphism to establish the effect of differential operators on Galois representations in Theorem~\ref{charpcor}. \end{rmk}

 \begin{rmk} Katz discusses the \emph{exact filtration} of a $\bmod p$ modular form $f$~\cite[Section I]{Katz-theta}: the smallest $k$ such that $f$ is not divisible by the Hasse invariant, or equivalently, the smallest $k$ such that there is no modular form of weight $k'<k$ whose $q$-expansion at some cusp agrees with the $q$-expansion of $f$.
 The notion of exact filtration is related to questions about the kernel of the differential operator (times the Hasse invariant) and to the proof of the weight part of Serre's conjecture, as described in, e.g.~\cite[Section 3]{Edixhoven}.
-The statements and proofs concerning weight filtrations and that kernel in~\cite[Theorem and Some Corollaries]{Katz-theta} extend naturally to the mod $p$ automorphic forms of scalar weights in our setting. \end{rmk}
+As an indication of potential future applications of Theorem~\ref{charpcor}, Section~\ref{final-effects-section} contains some remarks on the effect of the differential operator on the exact filtration, in the special case of Siegel or Hermitian forms of parallel weight. \end{rmk}

+\begin{rmk} As noted above, when working with unitary groups, we assume the ordinary locus is nonempty.
+Fully extending our results to the case where the ordinary locus is empty, the \emph{$\mu$-ordinary} setting, requires substantial additional work and is the subject of~\cite{EiMa2}.
+The $\mu$-ordinary case is also addressed, via different techniques, when the base field is $\IQ$ (so the field associated to the unitary group is quadratic imaginary) and the weight is scalar in~\cite{DSG, DSG2}. \end{rmk}

+\begin{rmk} The differential operator $\theta$ on classical modular forms can be constructed via several other methods, some of which have been generalized to certain groups of higher rank.
+The interested reader can consult the survey in~\cite{ghitza_rims}. \end{rmk}